-- (1) Seventy-eight percent (78%) to the General Fund. - (2) Twenty-two percent (22%) to the General Capital Improvement Fund.
+(1) Seventy-five percent (75%) to the General Fund.

+(2) Twenty-five percent (25%) to the General Capital Improvement Fund with three percent (3%) being allocated to flood mitigation projects.

 (c) Any time more income than anticipated is received in the General Fund in any given calendar year, Council may, on its own motion, transfer a lump sum from the General Fund to the General Capital Improvement Fund.
 (Ord.
-1993-52.
-Passed 5-18-93.)
+2007-099.
+Passed 11-20-07.)